England, Scotland and Wales have all outlined different dates this spring for the restart of domestic holidays and for when you can cross borders.

 It’s important you avoid these providers, as Which? has heard reports some customers are still chasing refunds.
 Instead, book with a trustworthy company Which? has investigated the refund policies and customer experiences from all major holiday cottage providers to help you choose.

 The possibility of tier and level local restrictions

-Rules can change overnight, and there’s no way of predicting if local restrictions will be in place at the time of travel.
+Rules can change overnight, and there’s no way of predicting if local restrictions will be in place at the time of travel in England.

 Right now, the government has said it doesn’t intend for tiered restrictions to return in England, but you can’t rule out the possibility if certain areas see a sudden surge in infections.

-If the area where your holiday cottage resides is placed under tier 3 or 4 restrictions, or level 4 in Scotland (which prevent it from opening), then you should be given a full refund.
+If the area where your holiday cottage is located is placed under level 4 restrictions in Scotland (which prevent it from opening), then you should be given a full refund.
 However, it’s a grey area if you’re living somewhere that is placed under these rules.